the-lords-of-the-roombas/laser-tag/report/project1_phase2.rst

 Based on our experience from phase 1, there is a trade-off between beneficial isolation of tasks (separation of concerns, modularity), and difficulty of communication between the tasks.
-We decided to address this by having one single large struct grouping all system state variables, accessible to each task.
-However, to provide some logical isolation the variables are further grouped by sub-structs related to each task::
+We decided to address this by having one single large struct grouping all system state variables and accessible to all tasks.
+However, to provide some logical separation, the variables are further grouped by sub-structs related to each task::

   struct state